storageos/go-api/v2/docs/DefaultApi.md

 Retrieves a diagnostics bundle from the target node

-Requests that the target node gathers detailed information about the state of the cluster, using it to then build and return a bundle which can be used for troubleshooting.
+Requests that the recipient node gathers information about the global state of the cluster and detailed information about the local state of each node in the cluster, using it to then build and return a bundle which can be used for  troubleshooting.
+For clusters in an unhealthy state this may result in a slower, incomplete response.
+If the cluster has many nodes, it is recommended to use the  single node diagnostic collection endpoint to target the desired nodes in turn.
 The request will only be served when the authenticated user is an administrator.
-The node will attempt to gather information about its local state, cluster-wide state and local state of other nodes in the cluster.
-If the cluster is unhealthy this may cause a slower response.

 ### Required Parameters